timburr1/timburr1.github.io/cv.md

 <b class="highlight">Computer Science Teacher | West Ada School District | Meridian, ID</b>
 * Teach Computer Science with a focus on Web Development, Databases, Cybersecurity, and Memes
 * Manage online and in-person learning during the coronavirus pandemic
+* Create new course materials and projects for students of all ability levels
 * Relocated the Computer Science magnet program to Renaissance High School, in order to expand access for students
+* Collaborated with other teachers to redesign the introductory Exploring Web Design & Programming course

 July 2020 - Present
 <b class="highlight">Consultant | GLG Insights</b>